 Fr.
 Mark Rowe, Dean of Western Rite communities in the USA

-The Most Reverend Bishop John, head of the Antiochian Orthodox Western Rite in the USA
+The Right Reverend Bishop John, head of the Antiochian Orthodox Western Rite in the USA

 O Lord God Almighty, Eternal, Immortal, Invisible, the mysteries of Whose being are unsearchable: Accept we beseech Thee, our praises for the revelation which Thou hast made of Thyself: Father, Son and Holy Ghost, Three Persons and One God; and mercifully grant that, ever holding fast to this faith, we may magnify Thy glorious Name, Who livest and reignest, One God, world without end.
 Amen.
 Second Collect for the season of Trinity.